markabur/advanced_text_formatter/README.txt

 - Format (when Filter is Drupal): Drupal's filters.
 - Convert line breaks into HTML: All new lines will be converted to &lt;br&gt;
   by using PHP nl2br()

+Optional

+If you want to display the list of available tokens, you just need to install Token module, then do to Manage Fields page, edit the field, and select the "Show available tokens in field's description"